 Figure 2.
 Adult Oxycopis suturalis (Horn), a false blister beetle.
 Photograph by Lyle J. Buss, University of Florida.

 Oxycopis mimetica (Horn).
 This species is known from New Jersey, south to Florida and west to Iowa, Kansas, Arkansas, and Texas.
 Florida records are from central Florida south to Lee County.
 Adults are collected at lights and in Steiner traps.

 Oxycopis mcdonaldi (Arnett).
 This species is often a pest because of the great numbers swarming around lights and landing on people.
-If they are touched or crushed, they cause skin blistering.
 The species is taken along the coast from Levy County south to Key West and north along the east coast to Volusia County.
 It also occurs in the Bahamas and in Cuba.
 Some specimens have been taken from the flowers of corn.